Welcome to Reclaiming Authenticity

 I hold a Ph.D. in Counseling Education and Supervision from Loyola University's Pastoral Counseling Program.
 This degree is a personal and professional integrational of clinical mental health psychology along with one’s spiritual growth.

-I hold a professional counseling license in Pennsylvania, as well as professional memberships in the American Counseling Association, National Board of Certified Counselors, International Association of Trauma Professionals.
+I hold a professional counseling license in Pennsylvania, as well as professional memberships in the American Counseling Association, National Board of Certified Counselors, and International Association of Trauma Professionals.
 I am also trained in Eye Movement Desensitization and Reprocessing.

 I have participated in numerous Native American ceremonies, e.g., dances, sweat lodges, pipe celebrations, drum vision quests, etc. ·